 The LRV of Accessible Beige is 58.

-You can read the full review of this color here: The Ultimate Sherwin Williams Accessible Beige Review for 2023 (Plus Dupes!)
+You can read the full review of this color here: The Ultimate Sherwin Williams Accessible Beige Review (Plus Dupes!)

 Sherwin Williams Shiitake vs Agreeable Gray